 So while personalization is a must in today’s event climate, improving the efficiency of the planning process is just as important when it comes to the viability of creating these types of experiences.
 That’s where event technology comes in.
 Using the right event planning software, planners can increase attendance by 20%, increase productivity by 27%, and decrease costs 20-30% — a must for ideas like the four below.

-Use these 4 ideas to create an engaging, more personalized event agenda.
+Use these 4 ideas to create an engaging, more personalized event agenda:

-1. Make it holistic.
+1. Make your event agenda holistic.

 In this information-saturated age, people are becoming increasingly aware of their specific needs on all levels: from their physical health, to their mental and emotional wellbeing, to their overall work-life balance.
 Guests want event concepts that matter to their unique selves, which means planners and venues have to focus on accommodating for each individual, creating personally fulfilling experiences that cater to all of these layered needs.